 Spools that are crafted using aluminum and graphite are the best choice to stick with, as these are super-lightweight and do not quickly erode.

 Line capacity is vital, whether you are out fishing in the freshwaters or salt waters.
-The larger the size of a fish, the larger the line capacity as per that.
+The larger the size of a fish, the larger the line capacity.
 The line capacity ratings are marked 255/14, which signifies the line length and weight capacity of your reel.
 It is recommended to settle with a line capacity of a minimum of 300 yards.

 The anti-reverse handle is an important consideration to be made before purchasing a quality spinning reel.
 These handles on a spinning reel prevent it from turning backward.

 Anti-reverse handles with an ergonomic non-slip design, allow you to have a comfortable grip on the reel.
-Furthermore, consider the handles that come with the option of using it with both right and left hand.
+Furthermore, consider the handles that come with the option of using them with both right and left hands.

 Built by weaving fibers of materials such as spectra or micro-Dyneema, Braid offers a plethora of benefits to an angler.
 These are highly considered for their strength, casting range, and abrasion-resistant lines, preventing fish from breaking the line with their teeth.

-However, the major letdown is that these are prone to slipping on the spool, enforcing you to add a monofilament backing for effortless reeling.
+However, the major letdown is that these are prone to slipping on the spool, forcing you to add a monofilament backing for effortless reeling.

 Modern reels are crafted to house braided lines directly.
 These have a rubber gasket that intertwines with the spool.
 Further reducing the spillage and alleviating the need for support.